nxtrace/NTrace-core/README.md

 </div>

-We are extremely grateful to [DMIT](https://dmit.io) and [Misaka](https://misaka.io) and [Skywolf](https://skywolf.cloud) for providing the network infrastructure that powers this project.
+We are extremely grateful to [DMIT](https://dmit.io), [Misaka](https://misaka.io) and [Skywolf](https://skywolf.cloud) for providing the network infrastructure that powers this project.

 ## Announcement

-⚠️ LeoMoeAPI v1 API is about to stop maintenance, and versions below **v1.1.7** that rely on its services will not be available.
-Please [download and update NextTrace from Ntrace-V1](https://github.com/nxtrace/Ntrace-V1/releases) as soon as possible.
+LeoMoeAPI v1 will end service support on September 1, 2024.
+Versions **v1.1.7** and below that rely on its service will become unusable.
+For the V1 branch, please download from the [Ntrace-V1 repository](https://github.com/nxtrace/Ntrace-V1/releases) NextTrace.

-For details, please check [#159](https://github.com/nxtrace/Ntrace-core/issues/159).
+Because NextTrace V1 and V2 are branches with differing development philosophies, each is currently managed by an internal Owner focusing on different aspects.
+These branches cater to developers with varying needs.
+Now, the V1 branch has established its own separate repository.
+For a considerably long period in the future, we plan to maintain the development and upkeep of both branches simultaneously.

 ## How To Use

 Document Language: English | [简体中文](README_zh_CN.md)

-At present, the Ntrace-core repository is a new refactoring project.
-We are recruiting users to test the refactoring version (V2) internally.
-If you are interested, please check [#159](https://github.com/nxtrace/Ntrace-core/issues/159).
-Before the official release of the first refactored version, please temporarily go to the [Ntrace-V1 repository](https://github.com/nxtrace/Ntrace-V1/releases) to download NextTrace.
+The Ntrace-core repository is currently a brand-new refactoring project and an important part of the V2 branch.
+We are recruiting users to beta test this refactored version (V2).
+If interested, please see [#159](https://github.com/nxtrace/Ntrace-core/issues/159).
+Before the official release of the first refactored version, please temporarily download NextTrace from the [Ntrace-V1 repository](https://github.com/nxtrace/Ntrace-V1/releases).

-**V1 enhanced version** is a **experimental** version, which has now become an independent repository.
-It will no longer be merged into the main line repository of 'Ntrace-core`, but develops independently in another direction.
-The enhanced version contains additional functions (please read the relevant part of [#Others](#others).
-For the V1 enhanced version, please go to [nxtrace/Ntrace-V1](https://github.com/nxtrace/Ntrace-V1).
+**V1 Enhanced Edition** is an **experimental** version and has now become an independent repository.
+It will not be merged back into the `Ntrace-core` mainline repository but will develop independently in another direction.
+The enhanced version includes additional features (please read the related section in [#Others](#others)).
+For more information about the V1 Enhanced Edition, please go to [nxtrace/Ntrace-V1](https://github.com/nxtrace/Ntrace-V1).

 ### Automated Installation